Cancun in Mexico is nearly synonymous with its world-famous pristine white sand beaches.

 Cenotes are basically sinkholes formed in limestone with a pool at the bottom, known for its cool crystal blue waters.

 There are around a thousand cenotes in the Yucatan, where you can swim, snorkel, scuba dive or simply relax.
+(Traveller’s Tip: If you take your own snorkeling gear it will be much more comfortable than any you could rent.
+Check out this guide to the best snorkeling sets!).

 If you feel like you need a break from the sea and scorching sun, a visit to the area’s cenotes is a must when in Cancun.